edgedb/edgedb/docs/clients/graphql/index.rst

   │ local  │ inst3        │ 10703    │ 6.x           │ running     │
   └────────┴──────────────┴──────────┴───────────────┴─────────────┘

-To execute a GraphQL query against the branch ``main`` on the instance named ``inst2``, we would send an HTTP request to ``http://localhost:10702/branch/gel/main``.
+To execute a GraphQL query against the |main| branch on the instance named ``inst2``, we would send an HTTP request to ``http://localhost:10702/branch/gel/main``.